rstacruz/ion/README.md

     class Ion::Scope
       def keywords(what)
+        any_of {
           text :title, what
           metaphone :artist, what
+        }
       end
     end